Biotechnology B.A.

 BME 128, BME 177, BME 178, ECE 104, FMST 133, and SOCY 127P all have additional prerequisites not covered by the major requirements.

-Students may petition to have one upper-division biology course count as an elective, but most such courses have prerequisites that are not required for the major.
+Students may petition to have one upper-division biology credited as an elective, but most such courses have prerequisites that are not required for the major.

 Disciplinary Communication (DC) Requirement